3-Ingredient Chocolate Date Balls

 There are lots of ways to customize chocolate date balls.
 Here are some ideas:

-- Dark Chocolate Coconut Balls: Add 1/2 cup dark chocolate chips and 1/2 cup coconut flakes.
-Roll the balls in coconut.
+- Dark chocolate coconut: Add 1/2 cup shredded coconut and 1/4 cup dark chocolate chips.
+Roll finished balls in extra coconut.

-- Spices: Try up to 1 tsp cinnamon and/or a pinch of ginger or nutmeg.
-You can also add a pinch of cayenne to add a subtle kick!
+- Spiced: Add 1 tsp cinnamon, a pinch of ginger and a pinch of cayenne for a Mexican chocolate-style bite.

 How to Make Chocolate Date Balls